Division 43 Allowances – Step by Step Guide to Maximising Your Deductions

-In Australia, we are known as the Lucky Country – and when it comes to property taxes, we sure got lucky with Division 43 capital works.
+In Australia, we are known as the Lucky Country – and in the world of property taxes, we sure got lucky with Division 43 capital works.

-1 .
-The Plant and Equipment (Also known as Division 40), this allowance relates to the items in your investment property that wear and tear quicker, like ovens, dishwashers and carpets.
+The Plant and Equipment allowance (Also known as Division 40), relates to items in your investment property that wear and tear quicker.

-2. The Capital Works Rental Property Allowance (Also known as Division 43) this allowance relates to the structure of the building and refers to items like concrete, brickwork and tiling.
+The Capital Works Rental Property Allowance (Also known as Division 43) relates to the structure of the building and refers to items like concrete, brickwork and tiling.

 We all know that even the word ‘taxes’ can lead people to hyperventilate.
-Keep reading for a simple guide on how you can use Division 43 to save some money on your home renovations!
+However, this simple guide on how you can use Division 43 can save you some money on your home renovations!

 Section 43 references the relevant section of the tax legislation, Income Tax Assessment Act, 1937.
 The Australian Taxation Office refers to it as the “Capital Works Deduction” or “Building Write-Off”.

-This section allows you to claim a deduction against your income for the wear and tear of these structural items if you are a property investor.
+This section allows you to claim a deduction against your income for the wear and tear of these structural items as well as the items that are considered to be fixed items to the property.
+These deductions included any structural improvements that have been made to the property.

 In the property tax depreciation schedule world, deductions are exactly what you are aiming for because they are expenses that reduce your taxable income, which means fewer taxes and more money in your pocket.